COS301-SE-2022/Intelligent-VMS-Visitor-Management-System-/README.md

     description: "I am a calm natured person with a passion for Computers and IT related topics.
                   I value people, time spent with them and always treat others with respect.
                   I am good at devoting myself to a task and learning everything required to complete it.
-                  I enjoy and am proficient at mathematics."
+                  I enjoy and am proficient at mathematics.",
     linkedin: "LINK"
 };
 ```